2020 Republican National Convention: Allocation of pledged delegates

 The base number of pledged delegates that were allocated to each of the 50 states were 10 at-large delegates, plus 3 district delegates for each congressional district.
 A fixed number of pledged delegates were allocated to Washington D.C., and each of the five U.S. territories.
 Bonus delegates are awarded to each state and territory based on whether it had elected (if applicable) through December 31, 2019 (after the 2019 off-year elections): a Republican governor, Republican majorities in either one or both chambers in its state legislature, one or two Republicans to the U.S. Senate, or a Republican majority in its delegation to the U.S. House of Representatives.
 A state was also awarded additional bonus delegates if it was won by the Republican candidate, Trump, in the 2016 presidential election.

+Logistics

-Planning and organizing of the convention
+Planning and staging

 The Spectrum Center in Charlotte, North Carolina, was originally to be the site of the convention.

-Las Vegas, Nevada, and Charlotte, North Carolina, were mentioned as possible locations for the 2020 RNC due to their locations within "swing states."
-Neither had ever hosted a Republican National Convention, although Charlotte had hosted the 2012 Democratic National Convention.
-A Charlotte television station, WBTV, reported that Charlotte, Las Vegas, and "another unnamed city in Texas, which sources at the meeting said were likely either Dallas or San Antonio" were finalists to host the convention.

-Other sources named Dallas, Texas, and New York City, New York, as prospective hosts, while Las Vegas, Nevada; Nashville, Tennessee; Philadelphia, Pennsylvania; and San Antonio, Texas had been under consideration earlier.
-However, Charlotte was the only city in the country to officially submit a bid for the convention.
+Charlotte, North Carolina, was the only city to officially submit a bid for the convention.
 On July 18, 2018, the RNC Site Selection Committee voted unanimously to recommend holding the convention in Charlotte.
 The Republican National Committee made the selection official on July 20.

-Following President Trump's rally in Greenville, North Carolina, the Charlotte City Council proposed retracting their bid to host the convention.
-All nine Democrats on the city council voted on a measure calling Trump a racist for his statement ("good people on both sides" of the statue debate).
-The city met in closed sessions with an attorney regarding their contract to host the convention.
-A conclusion was made that breaking the contract would likely end with the city being taken to court and forced to host the convention.
-A resolution was eventually approved by the Charlotte City Council.